The Four Types of Wedges in Golf

 Wedges are a relatively new innovation in the history of golf, first appearing in the 1930s as players needed a club with more loft than the niblick for more accurate approach shots.
 When Spalding Sporting Goods Company produced the first standardized, numbered set of irons, they repurposed the niblick as a 9 iron, which led to the development of the first dedicated approach club: the pitching wedge.

-Around the same time, a golfer named Edwin MacClain designed and patented the first sand wedge purely out of personal need; he spent a lot of time hacking away in bunkers with his ill-suited niblick.
+Around the same time, a golfer named Edwin MacClain designed and patented the first sand wedge purely out of personal need; he spent much time hacking away in bunkers with his ill-suited niblick.

 For 50 years, golfers made do with these two wedges.

-In the 1980s, short-game coach and former NASA physicist Dave Pelz developed the lob wedge in response to more challenging modern greens, which were elevated, sloped and surrounded by hazards.
-Pelz's lob wedge had more loft than both the pitching wedge and sand wedge, which allowed golfers to drill approach shots with a higher launch angle and stick them near the pin with more precision.
+In the 1980s, short-game coach and former NASA physicist Dave Pelz developed the lob wedge in response to more challenging modern greens, which were elevated, sloped, and surrounded by hazards.
+Pelz's lob wedge had more loft than the pitching wedge and sand wedge, allowing golfers to drill approach shots with a higher launch angle and stick them near the pin with more precision.

 Remember what we said earlier about golf constantly evolving?